Why Sensory Analysis?

 The olive oil sensory profile is related to enzymatic activities which are, by and large, governed by genetic factors, ripening state, mode of olive storage and oil extraction parameters.
-Through sensory evaluation, specialists, except for positive and negative attributes, they are able to recognize different fruit and vegetable aromas based on the variety of olive and its geographical origin.
-They can identify aromas like tomato, apple, artichoke, banana, pear, peach, grass, almond, etc.
+Through sensory analysis, specialists, except for positive and negative attributes, are able to recognize different fruit and vegetable aromas based on the variety of olive and its geographical origin.
+They can identify aromas like tomato, apple, artichoke, banana, pear, peach, grass, almond, vanilla, cinnamon, etc.

 Olive oil tasting glass requires a standard glass that has to match some specific and peculiar characteristics.
 The sensory analysis of olive oil tasting needs to follow precise rules and the use of the right tools.
 A famous cobalt blue glass is one of them.
 According to the International Olive Oil Council, an official standard, prescribes the glass for use in the “organoleptic analysis of edible oils.”

 Every detail is specified, from its dimensions to the material and design.
 It has to be made of resistant glass, and it should be dark-colored so that the color of its contents cannot be examined, as this is not a relevant criterion for evaluation.
 It should be free from scratches or bubbles and the rim shall be even, smooth and flanged.
 It has to guarantee maximum steadiness, to prevent the glass from tilting and the oil from being spilled.